Understanding H. pylori and Ulcers

 Or you may have no symptoms.

-An evaluation by your doctor can show if you have an ulcer and determine whether it was caused by H. pylori.
-Your doctor may ask you questions, examine you, and possibly do some tests.
+An evaluation by your healthcare provider can show if you have an ulcer and determine whether it was caused by H. pylori.
+Your healthcare provider may ask you questions, examine you, and possibly do some tests.
 These may include:

-A special X-ray called a barium upper gastrointestinal series, to help locate an ulcer.
-During the test, you drink a chalky liquid.
+A special X-ray called an upper gastrointestinal series, to help locate an ulcer.
+Before the test, you drink a chalky liquid, called barium.
 This liquid helps the ulcer show up on the X-ray.

 An endoscopic exam, done with a long tube with a camera on the end.
-The tube is passed through your mouth into your stomach, to give the doctor a closer look at your ulcer.
+The tube is passed through your mouth into your stomach, and allows the healthcare provider to get a closer look at your ulcer.
 You will be lightly sedated for this procedure.
-Your doctor can also take a tissue sample to test for H. pylori.
+Your healthcare provider can also take a tissue sample to test for H. pylori.

 Blood, stool, and breath tests are also available to show whether you have H. pylori in your digestive tract.

-To kill H. pylori so your ulcer can heal, your doctor will probably prescribe antibiotics.
-Other ulcer medications that help reduce stomach acid may also be prescribed as well.
-Testing after treatment is recommended to be sure the H. pylori infection is gone.
+To kill H. pylori so your ulcer can heal, your healthcare provider will probably prescribe antibiotics.
+Other ulcer medicines that help reduce stomach acid may also be prescribed as well.
+Testing after treatment may be recommended to be sure the H. pylori infection is gone.
 Usually, killing H. pylori helps keep the ulcer from returning.
 However, you can develop ulcers more than once in your lifetime.